renatols-jf/case-string/README.md

 # Motivation
 Not much to say here.
 This is a common problem, which is already solved by a few - or maybe a lot - of other libs.
-Be that as it may, I wanted to create a lightweight lib that I could reuse in my projects, personal or otherwise, an that also displayed a slight different behavior.
+Be that as it may, I wanted to create a lightweight lib that I could reuse in my projects, personal or otherwise, an that also displayed a slightly different behavior.

 # How does it work?
 The main goal of this lib is **NOT** to convert from one case to another, although this is obviously possible.